woof84/research-tips/_tutorials/2014-09-09-questions.markdown

     - Research as Inquiry
 # UCLA Library Core Competencies
 core-competencies:
-    - Define the goals, scope, and plan.
+    - Define the goals, scope, and plan
-    - Investigate diverse sources and perspectives.
+    - Investigate diverse sources and perspectives
 tags:
 - topic mapping
 - research questions
 - brainstorming
+- mindmapping
+- mind mapping
+- mind-mapping
 ---

 <p>Questions drive research.
 The most rewarding  research projects start with questions you care about and want to explore.</p>